jasethomson/SGT-jt/guides/features/read-all-students.md

             - note the global callbacks, but do not use them!
       - Once you are receiving the requested data from the server:
         - perform the following in your `success` callback
-          - Store the students in `this.data`
+          - Create a student object for each of the students in the reaponse object and store them in `this.data`
+            - Remember that you have a method to create students...
+              - It may require modification
+              - Note the order at which you pass the paramaters into it when calling it
+            - Note the IDs that accompany each student
+              - You will no longer be generating IDs for students
+                - This is the DB's job
+              - This information will be used in later operations
+                - Deleting Students
+                - Updating Students
-          - Call your `displayAllStudents` method to update the DOM with the data that you received
+          - Call your `displayAllStudents` method to update the DOM with the new student objects you created with the data that you received from the server
       - Congrats!
 You have completed this Feature Set